Skip to content

 Info

-NB: when you use subPath field, you need to restart the deployment every time, when content of the respecting record is updated.
+NB: when you use subPath field, you may need to restart the deployment every time, when content of the respecting ConfigMap record is updated.
 Kubernetes doesn't keep deployment up-to-date with the ConfigMaps mounted this way, so we have to do it manually.
 To restart a Deployment use:

 kubectl rollout restart deployment example-deployment -n example-namespace